St. John's School (Texas)

 St. John's School (also known as St. John's or SJS) is a coeducational, independent K–12 day school in Houston, Texas, United States.
 The School was founded in 1946 and is a member of the Houston Area Independent Schools, the Independent Schools Association of the Southwest (ISAS), and the Southwest Preparatory Conference (SPC).
 Though situated adjacent to St. John the Divine church, St. John's claims no religious affiliation.
-Tuition costs ranges from ~27,000 to ~32,000 dollars per school year.
+For the 2025–2026 school year, tuition ranges from approximately $30,000 to $37,000.

-As of December 2022, SJS's endowment is $86,000,000.
+As of June 2024, SJS's endowment is $111,800,000.

 History

 Founding

 Toward the close of World War II, W. St. John Garwood and other prominent Houstonians sought to create in Houston a "school of exacting standards" in the development of individual, spiritual, ethical, intellectual, social, and physical growth of its students.
 In January 1946, these Houstonians invited Alan Lake Chidsey, former headmaster of both the Pawling School (today the Trinity-Pawling School) and the Arizona Desert School and the post-war Assistant Dean of Students at the University of Chicago, to travel to Texas to speak at a gathering of interested members of the Houston community.
 Mr. and Mrs. W. St. John Garwood Sr., Mr. and Mrs. Merrick Phelps, Mr. R. E. Smith, Mr. J. O. Winston Jr., and the Reverend Thomas Sumners of the Church of St. John the Divine Episcopal Church were among those present at the meeting.
 At Mr. Chidsey's persuasion, Mrs. William S. Farish immediately committed to her involvement with the School, and many others followed.

 A proposal was drafted that entailed combining forces with the St. John the Divine nursery school to create the School.
 St. John's first 344 students filed into St. John the Divine's chapel on Opening Day, September 27, 1946.
 The entire campus, located on what used to be Michael Louis Westheimer's farm, was six acres (2.4 ha).

-Today, St. John's covers 41 acre of land and educates approximately 1,416 total students supported by over 200 faculty and staff.
+Today, St. John's covers 41 acre of land and educates approximately 1,493 total students supported by over 200 faculty and staff.
 The School's 41 acres includes 13 acres that were purchased in late December 2012 for approximately $90 million (the Taub Property).
 The School's student-teacher ratio is approximately 7:1.
-Despite its lack of religious affiliation, the School provides non-denominational chapel services at the church of St. John the Divine each Wednesday morning during the academic year.
+Despite its lack of religious affiliation, the School provides non-denominational chapel services at the church of St. John the Divine throughout the academic year.
 In recent years, the Chapel program has branched out to offer more multicultural services, hosting speakers from a diverse range of faiths and non-religious backgrounds, such as environmentalists, athletes, and faculty or student alumni.